hsorby/mapclient-docs/MAP-plugin-wizard.rst

 For more detailed information on the plugin interface read the :doc:`MAP-plugin` document, this document defines the plugin interface that the new plugin must adhere to.

 The Plugin Creator Wizard takes the user through a series of pages/dialogs that user fills out as suits their needs.
 The pages and a description about the elements in each page is given below.
 To move from one page to the next use the 'next' button at the bottom of the page, for some pages the 'next' button is only available once the page is complete.
 If the 'next' button is not available for a page it will be because at least one of the pages required fields is incomplete.
-Required fields that are incomplete will be highlighted in red.
-Once all the required fields are complete the 'next' button will become available.
+Required fields that are incomplete will be marked with a small cross icon (|cross icon|).
+Once all the required fields are complete the 'next' button will become available, or the 'finish' button in the case of the last page/dialog.

+.. |cross icon| image:: resources/images/cross.png
+   :width: 10px
+   :height: 10px

 Introduction Page
 =================